 7. Use a spatula to transfer the cut-out cookie dough to a baking sheet.

 8. Bake these on a parchment paper-lined baking sheet for 6-9 minutes.

 The cookie is very versatile and can be rolled a little thinner to make more of a crisper cookie, or for those of us that like a nice chewy cookie can be rolled a little thicker to make a more chewy texture.

-Whatever shapes you decide to make them or however you decide to decorate them, they are surely going to become a staple in your Christmas cookie collection.
+Whatever shapes you decide to make them or however you decide to decorate them, these ginger Christmas cookies are surely going to become a staple in your holiday cookie collection.